tesshuflower/samples/policy/README.md

 - create an app in the `pacman-ns` namespace, of type git and point to this app https://github.com/tesshuflower/demo/tree/main/pacman
 - place this app on c1
 - play the app, create some users and save the data.
-- verify that you can see the saved data when you launch the pcman again.
+- verify that you can see the saved data when you launch the pacman again.
 3. On the hub, install the polices above, using the instructions from the readme.
 4. Place the `oadp-hdr-app-install` policy on c1 and c2 : create this label on both clusters `acm-pv-dr-install="true"`